steqeq/0000/docs/about/compatibility/openmp.md

 clang++ -fopenmp -offload-arch=gfx942:xnack+ -BUILD_WITH_USM vec_add.cpp -o vec_add
 ```

-You can also build using `xnack-any` which is the default when an Xnack target feature is not explicitly specified:
+You can also build using `xnack-any` which is the default when an XNACK target feature is not explicitly specified:

 ```bash
 clang++ -fopenmp -offload-arch=gfx942 -BUILD_WITH_USM vec_add.cpp -o vec_add